Manindra03/DevOpsforDatabasesHandsonLab3/readmeservicecreate.md

-We are creating HOL for Azure SQL Database ! changed locaion and added creds.
+We are creating HOL for Azure SQL Database ! changed locaion and added creds.!